For Canadian Residents

 Do I need a Social Insurance Number or ITIN to file?

 You need a U.S. Individual Taxpayer Identification Number (ITIN), not a SIN.
-If you don't have one, we apply for it on your behalf as part of the service at no additional charge.
+If you don't have one, we apply for it on your behalf — available as a $199 USD add-on, or bundled with filing for $399 USD per tax year.

 What is the Canada-U.S. Tax Treaty and how does it help me?